Quantity vs. quality: What’s better in content strategy?

 There certainly is a foundation of quality content: Any editor should be able to see when a piece of content doesn’t make sense or has apparent mistakes.
 But, at the end of the day, outside factors decide whether something is quality content or not, and that can come back to:

-• Are people even seeing the content – is it optimized for algorithms?
-For example, I’ve had some success lately with YouTube Shorts because the videos I create align with what they are supposed to be.
+- Are people even seeing the content – is it optimized for algorithms?
+For example, I’ve had some success lately with YouTube Shorts because the videos I create align with what they should be.

 All these are signs of quality content.
 Findability, consumption, and engagement all matter and can decide whether something is of high quality to the audience or not.